hanfak/topics-to-learn/general-paradigms/distributed-systems/rate-limiting.md

 - a rate limiter is used to control the rate of traffic sent by a client or a service.
 - If the API request count exceeds the threshold defined by therate limiter, all the excess calls are blocked
   - Generally returning status code 429
+- Functionality: Sets a maximum limit on the requests a user or application can make within a specified period.
+- Use Case: Protects APIs from abuse, manages server loads, and ensures a consistent level of service for all users.
+- Example: Google Maps API implements rate limiting to control the number of requests from a single user, preventing denial-of-service attacks

 ### Examples of rate limiting